microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - The subscription to the application is expired

-Use an InfoBar that is dismissed by the user for scenarios that **indirectly** impact app perception or experience
+Use an InfoBar that is closed by the user for scenarios that **indirectly** impact app perception or experience

 Here are some examples:
 - A call has begun recording